-We deliver more than three million barrels of crude and liquids every day and transport 30 percent of the crude oil produced in North America.
-Moving close to 85 separate commodities on any single day, Enbridge is the largest single conduit of oil into the U.S. We distribute energy, operating North America's largest natural gas utility by volume and third largest by customer count.
-And we generate energy with a renewable portfolio that includes nearly 2,200 net megawatts (MW) of generation capacity enough to supply nearly 970,000 homes.
+We deliver more than three million barrels of crude oil and liquids every day and transport 30 percent of the crude oil produced in North America.
+Moving close to 85 separate commodities on any single day, Enbridge is the largest single conduit of oil into the U.S.

+We distribute energy, operating North America's largest natural gas utility by volume and third largest by customer count.
+We also generate energy, with a renewable portfolio that includes nearly 2,200 net megawatts (MW) of generation capacity - enough to supply nearly 970,000 homes.